I can’t believe I’m leaving Seattle tomorrow!

 It’s starting to feel really good here, and I don’t know if I’m ready to leave!
 The Green Tortoise is another truly magical place, and its location right next to the market makes it extremely convenient.
 I’m considering spending more time there next summer.

 The market is a much more fun place to play than other parts of the city, and the buskers seem to be nicer to me than they are to each other, for the most part.
 Yesterday I played in the back alley for an hour, and then the space in front of the cute fruit boys for another hour.
 At the end of my second set, I met a very sweet man named Isaiah who bought me a juice and wheatgrass shots for my friend and me.
-He then left me this note at the hospital (I scratched his number out):
+He then left me this note at the hostel (I scratched his number out):

 Anyhow, Emory, the man whose picture is in my very first post on this blog, showed up at the hostel last night and hung out for awhile.
 My Chinese roommates call me “Sexy girl.”
 It’s weird.